Segalmen/openwrt-custom/README.md

 | sqm.js | /www/luci-static/resources/view/network/ |

 ## Notes
+- Gaming_DSCP does not require manual DiffServ configuration in LuCI.
+  When using Seg_Layer_Cake.qos, CAKE automatically operates in DiffServ mode and honors DSCP markings.
 - This project does not override existing firewall rules.
 - nftables rules are created dynamically and cleaned up properly.
 - Designed for users familiar with OpenWrt and SQM.